Skip to main content

 Refer parents to the handout Getting Human Donor Milk After Your Baby Leaves the Hospital.

-Upon receipt of the milk, hospitals are responsible for dispensing the milk to babies who meet the eligibility criteria (physician or midwife’s order is required) and the mother’s consent is documented.
-Hospitals are responsible for tracking who receives the donor milk in case an issue arises.
+Upon receipt of the milk, hospitals are responsible for dispensing the milk to babies who meet the eligibility criteria as per their hospital policy and documenting the mother’s informed decision about donor milk in her chart.
+Hospitals are responsible for ensuring they are able to track recipients as well as prove appropriate storage and handling should issues arise.

 Set up a collection depot

-BC Women’s is partnering with BC health authorities to set up donor milk collection depots and to distribute pasteurized donor milk to babies in need in BC.
+BC Women’s Hospital + Health Centre partners with BC health authorities to set up donor milk collection depots and to distribute pasteurized donor milk to babies in need in BC.
 Most of the time these babies are in Neonatal Intensive Care Units (NICUs).
 As supply allows, we make milk available to other units to provide to inpatient babies who meet the eligibility criteria but are not in the NICU.
-Details about the system of donor screening, milk collection and receipt of donor milk are available in the Provincial Milk Bank Guideline.
+Details about the system of donor screening, milk collection and receipt of donor milk are available in the Provincial Milk Bank Guideline which can be accessed through the milk bank at mbscreening@cw.bc.ca.

 Donor screening

-BC Women's Lactation Services, in collaboration with donor mothers and their physicians, is responsible for screening donors for the Provincial Milk Bank.
+BC Women's Lactation Services, in collaboration with donor mothers and their physicians/midwives/nurse practitioner, is responsible for screening donors for the Provincial Milk Bank.

 Please encourage milk donations by asking prospective donors to complete the “Expression of interest" form.